Tag Archives: 1951 Films

 Ava Gardner, who stars, never looked more beautiful.

-The picture is based on the 1927 stage musical of the same name by Jerome Kern and Oscar Hammerstein II, and the 1926 novel by Edna Ferber.
-The vibrant colors and sentimental songs combined with a very Southern flair make it a winner.
+The picture is based on the 1927 stage musical of the same name by Jerome Kern and Oscar Hammerstein II and the 1926 novel by Edna Ferber.

-My favorite song is the devastatingly poignant and haunting tune, “Old Man River” which is reprised at the end of Show Boat.
+My favorite song is the devastatingly poignant and haunting tune “Old Man River,” which is reprised at the end of Show Boat.

 Meanwhile, the captain’s daughter Magnolia (Kathryn Grayson) and gambler Gaylord Ravenal (Howard Keel) take over the act, fall in love, marry, and leave the boat for Chicago.
 There, they live off his gambling earnings, which dry up fast.